-The project is part of a Department of Defense project called Joint All-Domain Command and Control, or JADC2, which encompasses all branches of the U.S. military.
-It is designed to paint a holistic picture of joint operations, while also providing a mechanism for regular system upgrades, meaning the Navy is moving toward a future where software on its ships and submarines can be updated, just as Tesla sends software updates to its cars remotely.
-The project also aims to gather detailed intelligence on its enemies, using sensors from ships, submarines, aircraft or satellites to create a detailed overview of the adversary’s movements in order to exploit their weaknesses.
+The project is part of the Department of Defense’s Joint All-Domain Command and Control (JADC2), which encompasses all branches of the U.S. military.
+It is designed to paint a holistic picture of joint operations while also providing a mechanism for regular system upgrades, meaning the Navy is moving toward a future in which software on its ships and submarines can be updated, just as Tesla sends software updates to its cars remotely.
+The project also aims to gather detailed intelligence on its enemies, using sensors from ships, submarines, aircraft, or satellites to create a comprehensive overview of the adversary’s movements to exploit their weaknesses.

 How the Navy Shares Data Securely

 Modern Navy ships and aircraft use radar and advanced still or video imagery to detect enemy targets.
-Radar information can provide the range and speed of a target, and imaging technology can assist in the identification of a target and its origin.
-All of these detection methods will be shared in a central cloud-based data warehouse to be used to form a holistic view of a combat environment.
+Radar information can provide a target’s range and speed, and imaging technology can assist in identifying a target and its origin.
+All of these detection methods will be shared in a central cloud-based data warehouse to form a holistic view of a combat environment.
 The key to properly using this data is to ensure it is standardized to align with newly designed data models.

 A variety of hardware and software tools are deployed on ships to facilitate the standardization required by Project Overmatch.
 Images obtained from sensors on board ships or aircraft must be transformed into specific formats, files must be labeled in certain ways, and data must be sent in specific structures and formats to be accepted by the data model.
-AI models have even been deployed as part of edge computing, where data is processed where it comes from to facilitate this standardization and add a first layer of intelligence before being shared.
+AI models have even been deployed in edge computing, where data is processed at the source to enable standardization and add a first layer of intelligence before being shared.

 This is how wars will be fought thanks to AI

 The cornerstone of Project Overmatch and the JADC2 effort is to enable decision-making through artificial intelligence (AI), marking the start of a new era in digital warfare.
-By aggregating data collected from all of its ships and aircraft, the Navy and its allies will provide real-time status of enemy positions and activities that can be used by AI-based learning models to analyze enemy assets and behaviors on a global scale.
+By aggregating data from all its ships and aircraft, the Navy and its allies will provide real-time status on enemy positions and activities, enabling AI-based learning models to analyze enemy assets and behaviors globally.
 These systems can then quickly identify weaknesses that could be exposed to inflict maximum damage on enemy forces during any military operation.

-Not only can AI be leveraged to surface this information in near real time, but it can also identify the ship or aircraft best positioned to carry out a strike on a target.
-The United States and its allies must stay at the forefront of this technology in order to maintain a strategic advantage over their adversaries.
+Not only can AI surface this information in near real time, but it can also identify the ship or aircraft best positioned to strike a target.
+The United States and its allies must remain at the forefront of this technology to maintain a strategic advantage over their adversaries.
 China is already working on similar technology.
 According to China’s 2022 Annual Military Power Report, China has developed its own version of multi-domain precision warfare.

 This will create an interesting new layer of counterintelligence strategies between East and West.
 In a world where AI is used to expose critical vulnerabilities and provide optimized fire solutions, nations will need to develop ways to conduct counter-AI operations to ensure success in future conflicts.